nzkritik/torc/README.md

 ## Target Platforms

-Initially targeting Arch Linux with plans to expand to other major Linux distributions.
+Currently targeting Arch-based and Debian-based Linux distributions with plans to expand to other major Linux distributions.